 It was almost guaranteed that Ubisoft would release new instalments for two of its biggest franchises on next-gen consoles.
 And it's not actually that surprising that it could be so early in the consoles' lifecycles considering it's been two years since the release of Assassin's Creed Odyssey and Far Cry 5 - making it primetime for new additions to both series.

 We know that Ubisoft's five AAA games (likely including Far Cry and Assassin's Creed) will release between April 2020 and March 2021, with all games boasting next-gen support.
 That means some, if not all, of these games will be cross-generation titles - working with current consoles as well as the upcoming ones.
+That means they'll probably be out while you're filling out your PS5 pre order.

 It's unlikely they'll all release at the end of this year, to coincide with the console launch – Far Cry and Assassin's Creed games usually launch months apart (with the exception of 2012's Far Cry 3 and Assassin's Creed 3), which makes sense given that they're both time-intensive open world series from the same publisher.